 • Feel part of a community

-Participant health is important to the medical professionals who conduct clinical trials.
 One of the responsibilities of medical professionals who run clinical trials is to care for participants (Also called a volunteer, is someone who takes part in a clinical research study.) .
 These professionals may go by unfamiliar titles like, Principal Investigator or Study Coordinator.
 But they are, also, doctors, nurses, and trained research professionals.
 As such, these professionals monitor participant safety and well-being.
 Trial professionals will adjust study-related care when they feel it's in the participant's best interest.
 This may mean withdrawing a participant from a clinical trial.
 They will also often coordinate care delivery with the participant’s personal physician and healthcare team.

-Clinical trials have a regulatory and ethical framework to protect participants.
 Everyone conducting a clinical trial has strict regulatory and ethical duties.
 To ensure these duties are followed and that participants are treated well, a team of people, who are independent from the research conduct, is asked to review and maintain oversight over each clinical trial.
 These teams of people are called Institutional Review Boards (IRBs).
 An IRB reviews every clinical trial to ensure appropriate steps are taken to protect the rights and welfare of the people participating.
 The IRB must review the clinical trial before participants can enroll.
 IRB representatives are available to participants if they have any questions.

-The risks and benefits are different for everyone.
 Each clinical trial has different risks and benefits.
 And because all clinical trial participants are different, they will experience these risks and benefits in different ways.
 For example, one participant may experience a side effect that another participant does not.

 Since clinical trials are experiments, the exact risks and benefits can be difficult to predict.
 But researchers only move forward with clinical trials when they are optimistic about the potential benefits and believe the risks for participants are acceptable.
 In addition, an Institutional Review Board (IRB) must review the research protocol, or plan, before researchers can enroll participants.
 Researchers inform participants about potential risks and benefits before they enroll in a clinical trial.
 This discussion takes place during what's called the Informed Consent process, which helps participants understand what's involved so that they can make the decision that’s right for them.